Medtronic

 Post in 2022

-Titan Medical Inc. is a research and development stage company based in Toronto, Canada, that specializes in the design and development of robotic surgical technologies for minimally invasive surgery (MIS).
-The company's primary focus is on the SPORT Surgical System, a single-port robotic surgical system that features a surgeon-controlled patient cart equipped with a 3D high-definition vision system and multi-articulating instruments.
-This system allows surgeons to perform a variety of MIS procedures, including those related to gynecologic, urologic, colorectal, and abdominal conditions.
-The SPORT Surgical System includes an ergonomic surgeon workstation that provides a 3D endoscopic view of the surgical area, enhancing the overall surgical experience and precision.
+Titan Medical Inc. is a research and development stage company based in Toronto, Canada, specializing in the design and development of robotic surgical technologies for minimally invasive surgery (MIS).
+The company is advancing its flagship product, the SPORT Surgical System, which features a surgeon-controlled patient cart equipped with a 3D high-definition vision system and multi-articulating instruments.
+This system enables surgeons to perform a variety of surgical procedures, including gynecologic, urologic, colorectal, and abdominal surgeries, through a single port.
+Additionally, Titan Medical is also developing the Enos robotic single-access surgical system, further enhancing its focus on innovative solutions in the field of robotic-assisted surgery.

 Surgerii Technology